Solinnen/solinnen.github.io/content/blog/OSINT-Tools.md

 - [myth.rip](https://myth.rip/) / Will find passwords, names, emails and more.
 Accepts phone, email, username, IP address, password and username.

-- [sherlock](https://github.com/sherlock-project/sherlock) / Hunt down social media accounts by username across social networks.
+- [Maigret](https://github.com/soxoj/maigret) / Maigret collects a dossier on a person by username only, checking for accounts on a huge number of sites and gathering all the available information from web pages.

 - [whatsmyname.app](https://whatsmyname.app/) / Search username on 270+ platforms.